 The WVC Biology Department is committed to offering comprehensive courses that promote understanding of life in all its forms.
-Courses range from those designed for the non-science major to Allied Health prerequisites & Biology major transfer students.
+Courses range from those designed for the non-science major to allied health prerequisites and Biology major transfer students.
 The department offers a wide variety of courses designed to meet the general educational, pre-professional and overall academic goals of WVC students.

 Program Learning Outcomes